 It’s no secret that not everyone who buys a 250cc four-stroke is happy with it.
 They thought it sounded like the perfect bike—light, high-revving and a barrel of fun.
 But, after a few races, they realized that they aren’t 250 four-stroke material.
 Maybe they are too heavy, too timid or too slow, but either way, they are disappointed with the all-out commitment that a 250 requires and the need to keep it on the pipe all the time.
 They wish that they had bitten the bullet and bought a KTM 350SXF or Husky FC350 like their buddies suggested.
 It’s too late and too expensive to make the switch now, so they are stuck with the 250 until their wives says they can break the bank again.

-THE CYLINDER WORKS KIT STARTS WITH A BRAND-NEW CAST CYLINDER WITH A NICKEL SILICON CARBIDE CYLINDER SLEEVE THAT COMES PRECISELY SIZED AND HONED, GIVING YOUR ENGINE GREAT RING SEALING
+THE CYLINDER WORKS KIT COMES WITH A BRAND-NEW CAST CYLINDER THAT COMES SIZED AND HONED, GIVING YOUR ENGINE GREAT RING SEALING

 AND CYLINDER-WALL LONGEVITY.